Eddy Hamel: Arrest and killing by the Nazis

 Hamel was also the club's only war victim who played for the first team of Ajax.

 Local fascist groups assisted in rounding up Jews after Nazi Germany invaded the Netherlands in May 1940.
 Despite his American citizenship, in late 1942 Hamel was detained by the Nazis because he was a Jew.
 He spent four months doing hard labor at Birkenau.
-After he was found to have a swollen mouth abscess during a Nazi inspection, the Nazis murdered him in the gas chambers in Auschwitz concentration camp on April 30, 1943.
+After he was found to have a swollen mouth abscess during an inspection, the Nazis murdered him in the gas chambers in Auschwitz concentration camp on April 30, 1943.

 In the TV documentary Auschwitz: The Forgotten Evidence, fellow inmate Leon Greenman said he was in front of Hamel when Hamel told him he had an abscess in his mouth, while in a regular medical selection line, and that while Greenman passed that selection Hamel was sent to the gas chambers because of his abscess.
 He was one of several Jewish soccer players – many of whom were Olympians – who were murdered by the Nazis.